 6) Why are COVID-19 vaccines developed so slow while flu vaccines only take a few months?

 Flu vaccine manufacturers use the same process each year to make the annual seasonal flu vaccine, thus saving valuable time.
-The coronavirus that causes COVID-19 is a new virus, so entirely new vaccines are developed and tested to ensure they work and are safe.
+The coronavirus that causes COVID-19 is a new virus, so new vaccines are developed and tested to ensure they work and are safe.

 7) If I already had COVID-19 should I still get a COVID-19 vaccination?